Owen Tangavelou

-Nguyen Owen Tangavelou (born 4 March 2005) is a French-Vietnamese racing driver who last competed in the USF Pro 2000 Championship and Eurocup-3.
+Nguyễn Owen Tangavelou (born 4 March 2005) is a French-Vietnamese racing driver who last competed in the USF Pro 2000 Championship and Eurocup-3.

-Born of a Flemish-Polish mother and a Vietnamese father, Tangavelou grew up in the suburbs of Paris.
 Tangavelou began competitive kart racing at the age of 14 and stepped up to single-seaters a year later.
-He competed in French F4 and Formula Regional for two years each, before winning on his Eurocup-3 debut in 2024 for MP Motorsport.
+He competed in French F4 and FRECA for two years each, before winning on his Eurocup-3 debut in 2024 for MP Motorsport.
 He moved to the United States in 2025, racing in USF Pro 2000 for Velocity Racing Development and later DEForce Racing.

 Career

 Karting

-Tangavelou started his career at the relatively late age of fourteen in France.
+Tangavelou began his motorsport career in karting at the relatively late age of fourteen in France.
 He raced in several regional competitions before stepping up to Formula 4.

 Formula 4

 2020

 In 2020, Tangavelou made his car racing debut in the French F4 Championship.
 Due to a lack of testing prior to the season, as well as him stating that he had "not enough experience" in racing at the time, the Vietnamese driver finished 12th in the championship with a best race result of fifth place at Le Castellet.